Dilijorwen/Dilijorwen/README.md

 - C/C++ (This is where I wrote the algorithms)
 - Python (Here I wrote a simple program and a game P.S.
 It's not saved ☹)
-- Java (This is where I wrote the RestAPI Service)
 - Swift (This is where I wrote an IOS app for a term paper)
-- HTML
-- CSS
-- JavaScript
 - PostgreSQL